+The City of Port Phillip is not registered as an NDIS provider.
 Brotherhood of St Laurence (BSL) is the designated Local Area Coordinator (LAC) for the Bayside Peninsula area.
 Port Phillip residents can contact the NDIS BSL Local Area Coordinator for assistance and advice in finding out more about the NDIS and eligibility.

 National Relay Service

 If you're deaf or have a hearing or speech impairment, contact us via the National Relay Service (NRS):